 Another option is to paint local landmarks.
 Local views and famous sites are perfect as tourist souvenirs.
 The drawback, artistically, is painting the same views over and over again.

-11. Open Studio Events
+11. Sell Your Art in Open Studio Events

 They tend to be very well advertised and people will come from far and wide to tour the artist’s home.